HaxeExtension/extension-facebook-alt/README.md

 # extension-Facebook
 OpenFL extension to use Facebook in your app

-Only available for Android at the moment. iOS in the making.
+**/!\ Android only compatible with legacy build at the moment!**

-**/!\ Only compatible with legacy build at the moment!**
+If you use ios-legacy backend, use the legacy branch.

 ## Instalation